 DITA is often seen by technical communicators as hard to understand, which may be due to unfamiliarity with the terms.
 This chart of DITA terms can help you make sense of DITA, whether you’re brand new to the area, or a veteran.
 If during your work, you run across a term that doesn’t appear in the chart, drop us a note, and we’ll be happy to add it.
+If you’re still a bit unfamiliar with DITA itself, make sure to read our post on what DITA is.

 Plain Language Term